 - Advertisement -

 “Cyber-physical systems really have the potential to improve a lot of things about everyday life,” said Sanjit Seshia, principal investigator of VeHICaL and UC Berkeley professor.
-“For instance, if we had reliable, dependable autonomous control (of) our cars, then potentially we could deal with problems like distracted driving.”

-“We want to figure out how to design and build such systems so that they operate more safely than either human-only or machine-only systems,” said Caltech professor Richard Murray, co-principal investigator, in an email.
+“We want to figure out how to design and build such systems.
+So that they operate more safely than either human-only or machine-only systems,” said Caltech professor Richard Murray, co-principal investigator, in an email.
 “This means understanding what information the machine should provide to the human and vice versa.”

 “At Berkeley, we always try to make sure that our research projects have a broader impact, so it’s not just purely about research, but with an impact on education and society in general,” Seshia said.